 36 And it came to pass, at the time of the offering of the evening sacrifice, that Elijah the prophet came near and said, “Lord God of Abraham, Isaac, and Israel, let it be known this day that You are God in Israel and I am Your servant, and that I have done all these things at Your word.
 37 Hear me, O Lord, hear me, that this people may know that You are the Lord God, and that You have turned their hearts back to You again.”

-God allows us free rein to wander as far from Him as we choose, but He will also allow us to suffer consequences from our actions.
-After we begin to feel some pain from our choices and show some desire to return to Him, He will make a way for us to do so.
-Then the choice will be ours: “How long will I falter between two opinions?”
+God will allow us in our free will to wander as far from Him as we choose, but He will also permit us to suffer the consequences of our actions.
+When we begin to feel the heat and pain from unwise, selfish choices and begin to have some willingness to return to Him, He will make a way for us to do so.
+But at any time, the choice will be entirely ours: “How long will I falter between two opinions?”